testing-cs/CodeS/README.md

 # CodeS-distribution-shift-benchmark-datasets

 This project is for the paper ``CodeS: Towards Code Model Generalization Under Distribution Shift``.

+Please check our [project site](https://sites.google.com/view/codes-distribution-shift) for more details.

 ## Dependencies
 ```